 The #MyMiles Challenge is back….and it’s bigger and better than ever!
-The social media campaign, which launched in 2017, pays tribute to the commitment and dedication of talented young athletes as they pursue their sporting ambitions.
-On average, a SportsAid athlete covers around 40 miles under their own steam every week.
+The Challenge, which launched in 2017, pays tribute to the commitment and dedication of talented young athletes as they pursue their sporting ambitions.
+On average, SportsAid athletes cover around 40 miles every week, under their own steam, as they train and compete.

-The Challenge encourages supporters to keep the athletes company, as they train and compete, by undertaking physical activity and posting the distance they cover on social media.
-A combined total of 19,722 miles was accumulated during SportsAid Week 2017 and 2018.
-This year the Challenge is taking place throughout the whole of September!Please click here to register for the #MyMiles Challenge
+The Challenge encourages supporters to keep the athletes company by undertaking physical activity and posting their progress on social media.
+A combined total of 70,723 miles have been accumulated since 2017, which equates to more than 1,500 of the country's brightest sporting prospects being kept company, with 51,001 covered in 2019 alone.Please click here to sign up for the #MyMiles Challenge

 SportsAid has linked up with Race Nation to provide an online platform for supporters to join the #MyMiles Challenge.
 You can choose your own distance, do a #MyMiles Marathon of 26.2 miles or aim for 40 miles to match the athletes.
 How many miles can we cover this year to show our support for the country’s brightest sporting prospects?

 What would you like to achieve?
 Set yourself a target of as many miles as you wish.
 Remember to be ambitious as time is on your side....you have a whole month to reach your goal after all!
 Why not team up with friends to share the challenge?

 Create your own marathon!
 Complete 26.2 miles in your own way: plan your own route and run/cycle/row/walk it all in one go, or gradually progress towards your target by completing a diverse range of activities throughout the month!